IrishMorales/lightweight-cnn-for-bone-metastasis/README.md

 └── resnet-trained-from-scratch.ipynb
 ```
 When training a model, please do the following:
-1. Run it first and see if it runs to the very end.
-It is initially set to run on sample data `(dataset-sample-flat)`
+1. Change `data_dir = r"dataset-sample-flat"` to the name of your dataset.
+It is recommended to have two datasets, one being your actual dataset and another being a smaller sample that you can use to first test if the notebook is set up correctly on your machine.
-2. If it runs to the very end, change `data_dir = r"dataset-sample-flat"` to `data_dir = r"dataset-augmented-flat"`
+2. Run the notebook on your sample dataset and see if it runs to the very end.
-3. Change `k_folds = 3` to `k_folds = 10`
+3. If it runs to the very end, change `data_dir = r"dataset-sample-flat"` to the filename of your actual dataset (ex. `data_dir = r"dataset-augmented-flat"`)
-4. Change `epochs = 2` to `epochs = 100`
+4. Change hyperparameters, number of folds for crossfold validation (`k_folds = 3`), and number of epochs (`epochs = 2`) as you see fit.
-5. Run the model again.
-This will run the model on the full dataset, amount of folds, and amount of epochs.
+5. Run the model on your full dataset.

-**Note**: If using CUDA and you have already run the notebook once then try to run again, it may error on the cell with `summary(model, (3, 646, 220))`.
+**Note**: If using CUDA and you have already run the notebook once then try to run again, it may error on the cell with `summary(model, (C, H, W))`.
 To fix this, simply restart the kernel and run all cells to reset the tensor state from the previous run.